20tab/uwsgi-local-dns-resolver/README.md

 uWSGI-DNS can act as a DNS proxy (`-p`), forwarding each non-local request to the upstream server specified with the `-u` flag;
 otherwise, it simply drops such requests and let the OS fallback DNS server handle them.

+### uWSGI stats
+Setting the `-s` will let uWSGI-DNS poll the uWSGI subscription server periodically.
+In this way uWSGI-DNS will notice failed/disappeared HTTP nodes and will remove them from the local domains.

 ## uWSGI integration
 The integration with uWSGI is simple and straightforward.
-We assume you use the uWSGI http subscription server.
+We assume you use the uWSGI HTTP subscription server.
-To integrate uWSGI-DNS you can edit your emperor/subscription server as follows:
+To integrate uWSGI-DNS you can edit the configuration file of your emperor/subscription server as follows:

 ```ini
 ; uWSGI subscription server - ini configuration file